rybakj/page_networks/README.md

 ![image](https://user-images.githubusercontent.com/71390120/184164444-81a31ac2-30e0-4b17-87e8-a49fa8aae548.png)

-#### Shortcomings of context-based approaches

-It is widely recognised that methods such as Node2vec suffer from a few drawbacks.
-In our setting the most relevant one are:
-1. Methods are not applicable to unseen nodes: If the BigQuery is ran over a different time period (e.g. more recent), new webpages (i.e. new nodes) are likely to be present.
-The random-walk based approaches discussed here cannot calculate ranking for such new nodes and the whole procedure needs to be re-fitted.
-2. These methods don't consider node features, e.g. the content of webpages.
-The ranking is thus based purely on the node context, i.e. on the user movement between webpages.

 ### Extracting context

 One possibility of extracting context of a graph node (i.e. webpage) is to use random walks.
 Specifically, starting in a given node, say A, a subsequent node is selected from the neighbors of node A randomly.
 Different types of random walks exist.
-They differ in whether homophily or structural equivalence are assumed, and based on this the transition probabilities (i.e. probability of selectinga given neighbor of node A) are modified.
+They differ in whether homophily or structural equivalence are assumed, and based on this the transition probabilities (i.e. probability of selecting a given neighbor of node A) are modified, in order to bias the random walks to explore the relevant part of the graph (neighborhoods under homophily, far-away nodes under structural equivalence).

 ### 2.2 Content-based approaches

 *Hypothesis: nodes with a similar content tend to be similar*

+The shortcoming of context-based approaches is that they ignore the content of webpages.
+Since webpages with similar content are likely to cover related topics, and thus have similar relevance to a user journey, incorporating content could be beneficial for webpage ranking.

 This approach consists of two steps:
 1. Content extraction: in our case, we will extract named entities from pages.
-2. Content comparison: represent the extracted content as vectors to compare.
+2. Content comparison: represent the extracted content as vectors and combine them with the graph representation.

 ## 3. Current approach

-Starting from the probabilistic graph described in section 1, the ranking is created as follows:
+Starting from the probabilistic graph described in Section 1, the ranking is created as follows:
- 1. Use undirected random walks from seed nodes (100 walk from each node) and record pages visited along these walks.
+ 1. Run undirected random walks from seed nodes (100 walks of length 100 from each node) and record pages visited along these walks.
  2. Use "page-frequency-path-frequency" metric to rank the relevance of the pages in the journey.
 For a given webpage this metric combines the number of walks it occurs on and the (maximum) number of times it occurs within a single random walk.
 Specifically, for a given webpage, say B, PFPF score is given by

-$$ \text{PFPF(B)} = \text{number of random walks page B occurs on} \times \text{max number of occarences of page B within a single random walk.}
+$$ \text{PFPF(B)} = \text{number of random walks page B occurs on} \times \text{max number of occarences of page B within a single random walk.} $$

 The current approach is thus context-based.
-Whether it falls closer to homophily or structural equivalence is hard to determine on the metric itself (this can be determined by analysing the random walks themselves).
+As this approach lets random walks wander far from the starting node, it is likely to be biased towards structural equivalence assumption (although a more detailed analysis would be needed to confirm this).

 The whole existing approach, from BigQuery to final rank creation is illustrated on the figure below.
 In red are the part we seek to modify.

 <img src="https://user-images.githubusercontent.com/71390120/184177371-333ede2b-5d04-4292-a6fb-96f7294dfd8e.png" width=50% height=50%>

 ## 4. Our approach

-We first consider an alternative context-only approach, based on second order random walks (section 4.1).
-Subsequently, we combine context and content-based approaches using graph neural networks (section 4.2).
+We first consider an alternative context-only approach, based on second-order random walks (Section 4.1), introduced by Grover et al. (2016).
+Subsequently, we combine context and content-based approaches using graph neural networks (Section 4.2).

 A common feature of our methods is that we seek to encode graph nodes (webpages) as vectors.
 That is, starting from a graph, for a given node (say node u in the picture below), we seek a mapping of that node into a vector space.

 ![image](https://user-images.githubusercontent.com/71390120/184178702-f6a3e3b3-216a-4b58-a9c7-46b24b3c742e.png)

+*Source: Hamilton, 2020*

 This is hardly a surprising feature.
-Indeed, even the current method embeds nodes as vector in a way (specifically, the vector elements are counts of a given website in a given random walk).
-What is different in our approach is that this vector is obtained as a solution to an **optimisation problem**, as opposed to a heuristic choice.
+Indeed, even the current method embeds nodes as vectors (specifically, each node is encoded in a vector of length 100, with elements given by the counts of the corresponding website in each random walk).
+What is different in our approach is that this vector is obtained as a solution to an **optimisation problem**, as opposed to a heuristic rule.

 ### 4.1 Context-based approaches

 We modify the original procedure in three ways.
 1. Introduce second-order random walks.
-2. Vector embeddings are arrived at by minimising
+2. Vector embeddings are a solution to an optimisation problem.
-3. Cosine simularity is used as a metric.
+3. Cosine simularity is used as a similarity metric.

-Overall this corresponds to Node2vec (Reference XXX).
+Overall this corresponds to Node2vec (Grover et al, 2016).

 The second-order random walks modify the way in which context is sampled.
 By selecting hyperparameters, second-order random walks can focus on exploring starting node's neighbours (graph "breadth") or wander far from the starting node (exploring the network "depth"), and to interpolate between these two approaches.